sanand0/til/til.md

   - [CodeSandbox](https://codesandbox.io/): Free tier provides **400 credits/month** (~40 h of 2 vCPU+4 GB Devbox runtime), unlimited front-end Sandboxes (no credits), up to **20** Sandboxes/workspace.
 [Ref](https://codesandbox.io/docs/learn/plans/subscriptions)
 - 25 Apr 2025.
 [Dyson Sphere](https://en.wikipedia.org/wiki/Dyson_sphere).
 - 23 Apr 2025. [gcalcli](https://github.com/insanum/gcalcli) is a convenient way to export Google Calendar.
 Example: `uvx gcalcli agenda --tsv 2025-01-01 2025-01-05`
+- 23 Apr 2025. [cmdg](https://github.com/ThomasHabets/cmdg) is a command line GMail client that I've now switched to for quick email checks.
+80% of my email is spam and this is good enough to scan and delete those.
+It also avoids running a 200-500 MB tab in the browser that constantly shows me how many unread emails I have.
 - 23 Apr 2025.
 From [Worklife with Adam Grant: Cancelling cancel culture with Loretta Ross](https://shows.acast.com/worklife-with-adam-grant/episodes/cancelling-cancel-culture-with-loretta-ross)
   - "Lighten up!
 Fighting Nazis should be fun.
 It's being a Nazi that sucks.
 If you're not having fun fighting for hope and joy and human rights, maybe you're doing the fight wrong.
 We are the ones who should be having fun."
   - "You can say what you mean.
 But you don't have to say it mean."
 There is always a way to put it across better.
 Refusing to say mean things is about to discover these approaches.